How to Design Efficient Offices

 OFFICE DESIGN TO MAXIMISE PRODUCTIVITY

-Some of the design principles for offices may directly benefit the health of the work force affording them less sick days and this of course alone can increase productivity.
+Some office interior design principles may directly benefit the health of the work force affording them less sick days and this of course alone can increase productivity.
 Also, offering them a pleasant work environment can uplift their mood which can also result in an increase in productivity.
 Bosses do not have a monopoly on good ideas and so including a meeting place, where not only different segments of the staff can meet but also different pay grades, can result in combined creative, innovative and otherwise un-thought of improvements in the business’s structure or policies.

 OFFICE DESIGN TO MAXIMISE PRODUCTIVITY